RealistAI/bq_migration_automation_tool/README.md

 directory.
 If the query fails it will stay in the teradata_sql/ directory. <br><br>

 ### Transpilation Logs
 At the end of the Dry-run validation, whether a dry-run is successul for not, the query data is uploaded to the transpilation_logs table in BigQuery where it can be accessed to get accurate logs for the dry-runs success' or failures.
-If the Dry-run is successful it will have a status of `SUCCEEDED`, it will have the time the dry-run ran and the specific query that succeeded as well as any reference SQLs.
-If the dry-run fails it will have a status of `FAILED`, it will have the time the dry-run ran, the specific query that failed and the error message explaining why the dry-run validation wasn't successful as well as any reference SQLs. <br><br>
+If the Dry-run is successful it will have a status of `SUCCEEDED`, it will have the time the dry-run ran and the specific query that succeeded as well as any other SQLs the job referenced.
+If the dry-run fails it will have a status of `FAILED`, it will have the time the dry-run ran, the specific query that failed and the error message explaining why the dry-run validation wasn't successful as well as any SQLs the job referenced.<br><br>

 ### Github Integration
-Upon completion of the validation process, the script will create a new branch in the repository, and push the new branch with its changes to the repository stored in github. the last part of the Makefile is the `make git` command, which will create a pull request for the most recent branch in the `UC4_SQL_REPO` repository.<br><br>
+Upon completion of the validation process, the script will create a new branch in the repository, and push the new branch with its changes to the repository stored in github. the last part of the Makefile will create a pull request for the most recent branch in the `UC4_SQL_REPO` repository.<br><br>

 ## Usage
 In order to utilize this tool, you first need to clone the project into the directory of your choice